All you need to know about Hybrid Funds4 min read

 These open-ended funds generate gains by utilising arbitrage opportunities existing between the cash and derivatives markets.
 The fund manager allocates at least 65% of the total assets primarily to equity and equity-related instruments.
 The rest of the fund’s assets are allocated towards debt securities and money market instruments.

 These open-ended funds invest in stocks, debt securities, and arbitrage.
 The fund manager allocates at least 65% and 10% of total assets in debt and equity and equity-related instruments respectively.
 The Scheme Information Document should mention the extent of hedged and unhedged positions.
 Besides this, the offer document may also contain details about asset allocation under defensive considerations.

 Mutual funds are a smart and efficient way to grow wealth and investing in hybrid funds allows your portfolio to be well-diversified as well.
 Here is the list of the best hybrid funds.

 How to Invest in Hybrid Funds via Paytm Money?

 Investing in hybrid funds is a smart way to park your funds for your medium-term financial goals.
 The Paytm Money app and Paytm Money website offer only the top-rated funds for you to pick from.
 Here are a few steps that you need to follow to invest in hybrid funds:

 Step 1: Download the Paytm Money app to complete your KYC & become investment-ready within minutes

-Step 3: On the ‘Balanced Mutual Funds’ page, select from Aggressive, Dynamic Asset Allocation and Arbitrage Funds’.
+Step 3: Select ‘Balanced tab in the ‘Fund Category’ section.
+Select from Aggressive, Dynamic Asset Allocation and Arbitrage Funds’.